dcl-2017-04/curriculum/docs/window-functions.md

 <small>(Builds on: [Manipulation basics](manip-basics.md))</small>

-Window functions are an important family of functions; they're analogous to the summary functions that you already know about, but are work with grouped `mutate()`s and `filter()`s, rather than grouped `summarise()`s.
+Window functions are an important family of functions; they're analogous to the summary functions that you already know about, but work with grouped `mutate()`s and `filter()`s, rather than grouped `summarise()`s.

 ## Readings